 👉 Join a guided botanical gardens tour + Tequila testing on VIATOR

-If you happen to be in Puerto Vallarta in whale season which is from December through March, a whale watching tour is definitely due, if you love wildlife of course.
+If you happen to be here in whale season which is from December through March, a whale-watching tour is one of my most highly recommended things to do in Puerto Vallarta.

 And you will be very close without disturbing them or causing any harm.